hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

 2. It makes it easier when you want to reorganize the code within the `h.models` package.
 For example renaming a module, splitting a large module into two smaller ones, or joining two modules into one.
 Code that does `from h.models import Annotation, Group, User` won't be broken by the reorganization

-### This doesn't mean every module is internal

-You might think that, since `Annotation`, `Group` and `User` are meant to be imported from `models/__init__.py` rather than from `models/annotation.py`, `models/group.py` and `models/user.py`, that `models/annotation.py`, `models/group.py` and `models/user.py` are actually internal and should have leading underscores.
-Don't think this, though, because it would mean that:

-1. Every module in every package would have a leading underscore
+### Don't underscore modules just because their names are imported into `__init__.py`

+If all of a module's public names are imported into the nearest `__init__.py` that **doesn't** mean the module is internal and should have a leading underscore in its filename.
+Just leave the module without a leading underscore.

-2. The leading underscores would no longer be helping us to distinguish between modules that contain public things and modules that only contain internal collaborators
+This is because packages that import public names into `__init__.py` tend to import the public names from _all_ of their modules.
+So if we marked the modules whose names are imported as internal, we'd end up marking _every_ module in the package as internal.
+The leading underscores would no longer be helping us to distinguish between modules that contain public things and modules that only contain internal collaborators.
+The underscores would just be visual noise, providing no information.

 ## We don't use `__all__`